awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-documenting-api-with-console.md

-# Publish API Documentation Using the API Gateway Console<a name="apigateway-documenting-api-with-console"></a>
+# Publish API documentation using the API Gateway console<a name="apigateway-documenting-api-with-console"></a>

 The following procedure describes how to publish a documentation version\.